TomerGamerTV/UAT-Global-Server/README.md

 ```

 ### Emulator Setup

+# DO NOT LOWER YOUR FPS BELOW 30

 - **Only tested on bluestacks pie64 (no longer testing on bluestacks its too unreliable) and MuMuPlayer (what I use personally)**
 - **Resolution**: 720 × 1280 (Portrait mode)